sys-bio/tellurium/docs/installation.rst

     :figclass: align-center
     :target: https://github.com/sys-bio/tellurium#spyderFrontEndExample

 It's also possible to run Tellurium on the popular Jupyter notebook interface or Jupyter Lab.
 This can be accessed from Colab, NanoHub and can also be installed on hosting systems such as binder.
+The Windows installer provide desktop access to Juyter.

 Using **Tellurium With CoLab**